 In 1979, Zane won the Olympia to make it three in a row.
 This win made people wonder if Arnold's record could be broken.
 The following year would burst that bubble.

 In 1980, the Olympia was held in Australia.
-There were sixteen bodybuilders competing in this years Olympia, which would be the largest to date.
+There were 16 bodybuilders competing in that year's Olympia, which would be the largest to date.
 Many people in the sport had seen Arnold training in the gym for weeks before the 1980 Olympia, but most believed it was for an upcoming movie that he would be appearing in.

 Arnold won the Mr. Olympia title for a seventh time in 1980, but no one understood the true reason why he came back to compete in 1980.